ebrehault/abfab/README.md

 **Code-splitting**: Each component is compiled automatically and independently, and each page of your app will load only the needed components.

 **Client-side navigation**: Navigation from one page to another is performed by loading only the missing data and the application renders it on the client-side, so the application is always fast.
+It behaves as a Single-Page-App, but it's not.

+**Component approach**: Components are an efficient way to structure an app (HTML is built that way actually).
+You should be able use them outside the SPA pattern.

+## Do you need to learn a new technology?
+NO :)

+**LOW CODE**: To develop an AbFab app, you will just need HTML, CSS and (simple) JavaScript.
+Svelte could be considered as a templating layer, it is very simple to learn and to use and will not be a blocker.

+**LOW DEPLOYMENT**: AbFab is not just a frontend solution, it comes with a backend and all the elements needed to move everything to production, including a proper Nginx configuration.
+Deployment and setup is entirely performed using Docker.
+No Docker knowledge is needed.

+**LOW BUILD**: Components can be developed directly from the AbFab online interface, or locally with your favorite IDE and deployed to the AbFab server by pushing the code to GitHub.
+(Vice-versa, changes done through the online interface can be pushed to your repository whenever needed).
+No NPM, no bundling.

 ## Quickstart